jchen9314/learn-data-engineering/data-lakehouse/dbx_de_associate_certi_prep.md

     - created outside the database dir
     - `CREATE TABLE table LOCATION "path"`
     - drop the table, will **NOT** delete the underlying data files
+  - supports generated columns which are a special type of columns whose values are automatically generated based on a user-specified function over other columns in the Delta table, also support partitioning using generated column
+    - for example, `generated always as (cast(order_time as DATE))`
   - CTAS:

     ```sql